django-query-profiler/django-query-profiler/django_query_profiler/client/INTERNALS.md

 This package contains all the modules that anyone who uses django_query_profiler would use.
-This is the only module which would be imported, in the cliet
+This is the only module which would be imported, by the clients

 There are two ways to use the query profiler:
 1. Using the context manager/decorator around blocks of code which you want to profile.
 This is defined in